-In NSW, over 880 species of native plants and animals are threatened with extinction, including the endangered swift parrot.
-Threatened Species Day is a national day held each year on 7 September to commemorate the death of the last remaining Tasmanian Tiger (also known as thylacines) at Hobart Zoo in 1936.
+Threatened Species Day is a national day held each year on 7 September to commemorate the death of the last remaining Tasmanian tiger (also known as the thylacine) at Hobart Zoo in 1936.

 Why are threatened species important?

 Biodiversity month is held in September each year.
-It aims to promote the importance of protecting, conserving and improving biodiversity both within Australia and around the world.
+It promotes the importance of protecting, conserving and improving biodiversity in Australia and around the world.
 Find out more about protecting Australia's biodiversity.